-Consider a trial nested in a cohort of trial-eligible individuals and let $\mathcal{A}$ be the set of treatments evaluated in a randomized trial.
-For each treatment $a \in \mathcal{A}$, we use the random variable $Y^a$ to denote the counterfactual (potential) outcome under treatment $a$ \cite{splawa1990application, rubin1974estimating}.
-Here, we only consider a finite number of distinct treatments (e.g., comparisons of treatment vs. control, or comparisons between two or more active treatments).
-Extensions to continuous treatments are fairly straightforward but are not pursued here.
+Consider a trial nested in a cohort of trial-eligible individuals and let $\mathcal{A}$ be the set of treatments evaluated in the randomized trial.
+For each treatment $a \in \mathcal{A}$, we use the random variable $Y^a$ to denote the potential (counterfactual) outcome under intervention to receive treatment $a$ \citep{splawaneyman1990, rubin1974, robins2000d}.
+We only consider a finite number of distinct treatments (e.g., comparisons of treatment vs. control, or comparisons between two or more active treatments).

-Baseline covariate information is collected from all cohort members, but treatment and outcome information is only collected (or only deemed reliable) from randomized participants, we model the data as independent and identically distributed realizations of the random vector $(S_i, X_i, A_iS_i, Y_iS_i)$, $i = 1, \ldots, n, n+ 1, \ldots, n_{S=1}+ n_{S=0} = n$, where $n_{S=1}$ is the number of randomized individuals, $n_{S=0}$ is the number of non-randomized individuals, and $n$ is the total number of individuals meeting the eligibility criteria; $S$ is the indicator for being in the randomized component of the study ($S = 1$ for randomized participants; $S=0$ for non-randomized eligible individuals); $X$ is a vector of baseline covariates (possibly high dimensional); $A$ is the (randomized) treatment assignment indicator; and $Y$ is the observed (post-treatment) outcome.
-An example data structure for binary treatment $A$, along with the potential outcomes, is depicted in Table \ref{table_notation} (we use lower case letters to denote random variables and lowercase letters to denote realizations).
+Baseline covariate information is collected from all cohort members, but treatment and outcome information is only collected (or only deemed reliable) from randomized individuals.
+We model the data as independent and identically distributed realizations of the random tuple $(X_i, S_i, S_i \times A_i, S_i \times Y_i)$, $i = 1, \ldots, n_{S=1}, n_{S=1}+ 1, \ldots, n_{S=1}+ n_{S=0} = n$, where $n_{S=1}$ is the number of randomized individuals, $n_{S=0}$ is the number of non-randomized individuals, and $n$ is the total number of trial-eligible individuals; $S$ is the indicator for being randomized ($S = 1$ for randomized individuals; $S=0$ for non-randomized trial-eligible individuals); $X$ is a vector of baseline covariates; $A$ is the (randomized) treatment assignment indicator; and $Y$ is the observed outcome.
+An example data structure for binary treatment $A$, along with the potential outcomes, is depicted in Table \ref{table_notation} (throughout, we use uppercase letters to denote random variables and lowercase letters to denote realizations).
 For simplicity, we assume that full adherence to assigned treatment, absence of measurement error, and no dropout in the trial.
 Though the methods we propose can be extended to address these issues, we do not pursue these extensions here to simplify exposition and maintain focus on selective trial participation.
 Extensions of our results will be considered in future work.